The following information is provided in compliance with the requirements of Finance Act 2016 Schedule 19, paragraph 16(2).

-Corporate Responsibility is also a pre-eminent concern of Lufthansa Group.
+Corporate Responsibility is also a pre-eminent concern of our Group.
 Furthermore, Lufthansa Group’s Code of Conduct binds our management and staff to act in an ethically and legally impeccable manner.

 In terms of our attitude towards taxation, Lufthansa Group is a fair and reliable partner to its clients, its employees, its shareholders and all other external regulatory compliance parties (incl.
 HM Revenue & Customs (“HMRC”)).
 We are committed to acting in a prudent and responsible manner.
 We are an open, transparent and dependable taxpayer.

-The Lufthansa Group's tax strategy aligns with the Lufthansa Group's wider risk and control framework.
+The Group's tax strategy aligns with the Group's wider risk and control framework.
 Key risks and issues related to tax are escalated to and considered by the Corporate Tax Department.

 2.2 Tax risk management

-The Lufthansa Group operates worldwide and is exposed to a variety of tax risks.
-The Lufthansa Group aims to manage tax risks in a similar way to any area of operational risks across the Lufthansa Group.
+The Group operates worldwide and is exposed to a variety of tax risks.
+The Group aims to manage tax risks in a similar way to any area of operational risks across the Group.
 The business is supported by oversight functions, including the Corporate Tax Department and Internal Audit.

-Lufthansa Group monitors the activities and responsibilities of the Corporate Tax Department.
-The Lufthansa Group will continue to look at resourcing and will assess headcount within the function as the scale and complexity of the business evolves.
+Lufthansa Group monitors the activities and responsibilities of the Corporate Tax Function.
+The Group will continue to look at resourcing and will assess headcount within the function as the scale and complexity of the business evolves.

 As with our broader business risk appetite, we have a low tolerance towards tax risks (across all taxes).
 We seek to minimize the risk of a dispute with HMRC by being open and transparent about our tax affairs.

 The tax consequences of significant transactions (incl. internal restructuring and changes to IT systems) are considered by the senior stakeholders (incl.
-Corporate Tax Department) as part of their deliberations on the transactions in question.
+Group Tax) as part of their deliberations on the transactions in question.
 Wherever relevant, we would also seek the opinion of external advisors to ensure that the tax impact of any transaction is aligned with our Corporate Responsibilities.

-The Lufthansa Group seeks to comply with its tax filing, tax reporting and tax payment obligations worldwide.
-Corporate Tax Department is required to foster good relationships with HMRC.
-In particular, Corporate Tax Department will:
+The Group seeks to comply with its tax filing, tax reporting and tax payment obligations worldwide.
+Group Tax is required to foster good relationships with HMRC.
+In particular, Group Tax will:

-- Pro-actively manage Lufthansa Group’s relationship with HMRC with the aim of minimising the risk of challenge, dispute or damage to its credibility
+- Actively manage Lufthansa Group’s relationship with HMRC with the aim of minimising the risk of challenge, dispute or damage to its credibility

 In summary, Lufthansa Group is committed to ensuring it pays the right amount of tax in the UK and to working collaboratively with HMRC.